ColeWheatley/powfinder/Powfinder_Readme.txt

 * **Optimization Implementation**: Horizon calculated once with 15° azimuth steps, then reused across all 4 time periods for dramatic performance improvement
 ## Frontend (Client-Side):
 * **Mapping**: OpenLayers for interactive point-based weather visualization
-* **Date Synchronization**: Frontend aligned to May 24th, 2025 as "Today" reference date
+* **Date Synchronization**: Frontend aligned to May 24th, 2025 as "Today" reference date, covering 5 days (May 24-28) with 20 timestamps total
 * **API Integration**: Direct Open-Meteo API calls for arbitrary map locations with consistent parameter handling
 * **Popup Enhancement**: Improved weather data display with proper units, labels, and formatting